42Ahmed/stockpy/_build/html/_sources/intro.md

-# Welcome
+# Intro

-to the interactive Python solutions book for "Introduction to Econometrics" by James H. Stock and Mark W. Watson.
-This JupyterBook provides detailed solutions to the examples and exercises found in Stock and Watson's influential text, designed to help readers understand and apply econometric methods using Python.
+Welcome to the Python book for "Introduction to Econometrics" by James H. Stock and Mark W. Watson.
+This Book provides detailed solutions to the examples and exercises found in Stock and Watson's influential text, designed to help readers understand and apply econometric methods using Python.

 ## Objectives